devbisme/skidl/examples/stm32_usb_buck/README.md

 Known Bugs:
 * All nets must be unique except stubs!
 Otherwise the schematic layout tool will not properly layout parts
+* Right side vs left side math for routing nets is different and confusing!

 Features to add:
 * Edit the schematic itself and place images